International-Data-Spaces-Association/IDS-G/Communication/protocols/multipart/README.md

 --X-TEST-REQUEST-BOUNDARY--
 ```

-#### 4.2.4 Query all messages of a process
+#### 4.2.4 Query multiple messages of a process
-Retrieves all log entries that are stored under the given *pid* in the Clearing House.
-The Clearing House answers the request with a [ResultMessage](https://github.com/International-Data-Spaces-Association/IDS-G-pre/tree/connector-interaction/Communication/Message-Structure) that contains as the payload all log entries found.
-Each log entry is returned as a [LogMessage](https://github.com/International-Data-Spaces-Association/IDS-G-pre/tree/connector-interaction/Communication/Message-Structure), i.e., the payload of the [ResultMessage](https://github.com/International-Data-Spaces-Association/IDS-G-pre/tree/connector-interaction/Communication/Message-Structure) contains a `json` array of [LogMessage](https://github.com/International-Data-Spaces-Association/IDS-G-pre/tree/connector-interaction/Communication/Message-Structure).
+Retrieves multiple log entries that are stored under the given *pid* in the Clearing House.
+Pagination is enforced, so retrieving all log entries might require multiple requests.
+When querying the Clearing House the query may contain the requested *page* of data, the *size* of the requested page, and the sorting *order* of the results.
+The Clearing House answers the request with a [ResultMessage](https://github.com/International-Data-Spaces-Association/InformationModel/blob/v4.1.0/taxonomies/Message.ttl) that contains in the payload the log entries found, as well as the pagination information *page*, *size* and *order* that were used in the request.
+Each log entry is returned as a [LogMessage](https://github.com/International-Data-Spaces-Association/InformationModel/blob/v4.1.0/taxonomies/Message.ttl), i.e., the payload of the [ResultMessage](https://github.com/International-Data-Spaces-Association/InformationModel/blob/v4.1.0/taxonomies/Message.ttl) contains a `json` array of [LogMessage](https://github.com/International-Data-Spaces-Association/InformationModel/blob/v4.1.0/taxonomies/Message.ttl).

 |Request method | Description |
 |---|---|